monty241/docs-1/getting-started/configuration.rst

 exception on signed assemblies.
 If an assembly is marked delay signed, the signing step will be skipped in case no key file is given.

-.. note:: With the special key file name auto, Obfuscar uses the value of the AssemblyKeyFileAttribute instead (if existing).
+.. note:: With the special key file name 'auto', Obfuscar uses the value of the AssemblyKeyFileAttribute instead (if existing).

 Configuration Fragments (2.2.5+)